programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ```
 2\.
 Run the cell to load the function.
 Nothing else will happen until the function is called in the next step.

 3\.
-Create another new cell in your notebook, paste in the code below to call the function.
+Create another new cell in your notebook and paste in the code below to call the function.
 The code will:

 + Set the path to the folder this image is in.
 (Line 1) The `/content/` folder is the default folder in Google Colab.
-If you are using a different folder change line 1.
+If you are using a different folder, change line 1.
 + Set the filename of the image to be read.
-(Line 4) Change this as needed.
+(Line 4) You can change this as needed.
-+ Call the read_handwriting_in_stored_image function defined above.
++ Call the `read_handwriting_in_stored_image` function defined above.
 (Line 7)

 ```
 images_folder = "/content/"